doug-moen/openscad2/functional_geometry/Programming.md

   or exceeding your memory limit.
 For example, fractals or digital fabrics.
   You can create complex models that would be impossible in OpenSCAD, because too many triangles would be required.
-To accomplish this, you need to use either the (new) high level spatial repetition operators, or the low level API, since unioning a million objects is just as problematic in FG as it is in OpenSCAD.
+To accomplish this, you need to use either the (new) high level spatial repetition and patterning operators, or the low level API, since unioning a million objects is just as problematic in FG as it is in OpenSCAD.

 * **no "non-manifold objects"** <br>